 Stop Box tree moth caterpillar

 and other pests in 2020.
 How to treat box tree moth, stop box moth caterpillar, stop lilly beetle. treatment for box tree moth.

 In 2018 much of the UK had its first experience of Box Tree Moth Caterpillar.
 Though it has been around since 2011 or so, this pest has increasing made its presence felt recently.
 Many have seen it after the horse had bolted.
 With their – in some cases very expensive – box installations reduced to just a bunch of sticks.
 In addition, the recent summer heat and lack of moisture contributes to slow recovery, with many plants overwintering without foliage.
 But you can stop box tree moth.

 Chemical spray or more expensive nematode or biological insecticide solutions are available to treat caterpillars directly.
 Spray treatment needs to be thorough and get right inside the plant, past the protective web left by the caterpillars.
-Therefore we use pump sprays with a lance that get right into the plant, ensuring that all the foliage is covered.
-For that reason using a hand spray is not effective.
-Because we need to kill off any infestation first, treatment is repeated every 7-10 days to start, and then approximately every 4-6 weeks between March and October.
-Importantly, the spray is absorbed into the plant, where it kills the caterpillars as they eat the leaves.
+Using a pump spray with a lance gets it right into the plant, ensuring that all the foliage is covered.
+That’s why using a hand spray is not effective.
+To kill off any infestation first, repeated treatment every 7-10 days to start, and then approximately every 4-6 weeks between March and October.
+The spray is absorbed into the plant, and kills the caterpillars as they eat the leaves.

 Box tree moth – practicalities

 Furthermore, timing of spray application is important.
 We spray early in the morning, helping to minimise any other insects being affected.

 Bacillus thuringiensis var Kurstak is a product that controls box moth.
 This is a natural bacterium (not a chemical insecticide) that organic farmers use to stop crop destruction by butterflies.

 The final consideration is recovery.
 Box plants can recover from defoliation through infestation or drought.
-As a result many box plants bear the scars of the moth onslaught after the growing season, filling out in the spring.
+Many box plants bear the scars of the moth onslaught after the growing season, filling out in the spring.